-Avoid Returns The 2022 Tax Year will be very different from 2020 & 2021.
-Not due to new tax legislation being passed but, because tax laws that increased tax credits or deductions Surprise passed specifically for 2020 and 2021 expired Tax Results December 31, 2021.
-It is With Timely vitally important that every taxpayer review their own current tax situation and make necessary changes to withholding taxes or estimated tax payments to ensure that enough tax has been paid according to each taxpayer's situation.
+The 2022 Tax Year will be very different from 2020 & 2021.
+Not due to new tax legislation being passed but, because tax laws that increased tax credits or deductions passed specifically for 2020 and 2021 expired December 31, 2021.
+It is vitally important that every taxpayer review their own current tax situation and make necessary changes to withholding taxes or estimated tax payments to ensure that enough tax has been paid according to each taxpayer's situation.
 Early review and action now will eliminate surprise tax results when 2022 tax return are completed and filed in early 2023.
 Let's review the major changes.
-Do You Remember This?

-The American Rescue Plan passed in March, 2021 created major changes in tax provisions that affected federal tax returns for 2020 as well as for 2021 returns.
-The Plan's provisions provided for putting more money into taxpayers' hands when needed most due to the devastating economic effects of the COVID-19 pandemic.
+Do You Remember major changes in tax proy that affected federal tax 2020 as well as for 2021 returns.
+The Plan's provisions provided for putting more money into taxpayers hands when needed most due to the devastating economic effects of the COVID-19 pandemic.

 The tax changes enacted by last year's COVID-relief bill expired at the end of 2021.
-That means things like the Child Tax Credit, child and dependent care credit. earned income credit and other popular tax breaks are reduced or eliminated for the 2022 tax year.
+That means things like the Child Tax Credit, child and dependent care credit, earned income credit and other popular tax breaks are reduced or eliminated for the 2022 tax year.
 One of the most significant changes centers around the Child Tax Credit.

-Child Tax Credit Changes for 2022 The credit for 2021 increased the credit from \$2,000 per child to \$3,000 and increased the age for eligible children (to under 18 years old) from under 17 years old.
+✓ Child Tax Credit Changes for 2022

+The credit for 2021 increased the credit from \$2,000 per child to \$3,000 and increased the age for eligible children (to under 18 years old) from under 17 years old.
 Additionally, children under age 6 were eligible for \$3,600.

-For 2022, the Child Tax Credit will return to the pre-2021 amount (\$2,000 per dependent up to age 16) and there will be NO advance payments offered to
+For 2022, the Child Tax Credit will return to the pre-2021 amount (\$2,000 married couple filing a joint return)

+per dependent up to age 16) and there 2021).
+Only people who claimed will be NO advance payments offered to families.

-Child and Dependent Care Credit Various changes were enacted to the child and dependent care credit, effective for 2021 only, including making it refundable.
-The credit was worth 50% of eligible expenses, up to a limit based on income, making the credit worth up to \$4,000 for one qualifying individual and up to \$8,000 for two or more.
-Credit reduction started at Adjusted Gross Income levels over \$125,000.
-For households with income over \$400,000, the credit would be reduced to below 20%.
-The Act also increased the exclusion for employer-provided dependent care assistance to \$10.500 for 2021.
-These provisions expired December 31, 2021.
-For 2022, the child and dependent care credit is nonrefundable.
+✓ Child and Dependent Care Credit

+Various changes were enacted to the child and dependent care credit, effective for 2021 only, including making it refundable.
+The credit was worth 50% of eligible expenses, up the credit worth up to \$4,000 for one other materials used in the classroom qualifying individual and up to \$8,000 can deduct up to \$300 of these outfor two or more.
+Credit reduction started at Adjusted Gross Income

+For 2022, the child and depend care credit is non-refundable.
 The maximum credit percentage also drops from 50% to 35%.
 Fewer care expenses are eligible for the credit as well.
 For 2022, the credit is only allowed for up to \$3,000 in expenses for one child/dependent and \$6,000 for more than one.
-When the 35% maximum credit percentage is applied, that puts the top credit for the 2022 tax year at \$1,050 (35% of \$3,000) if you have just one child/dependent in your family and \$2,100 (35% of \$6,000) if you have more.
+When the 35% maximum credit percentage is applied, that puts the top credit for the 2022 tax year at \$1,050 (35% of \$3,000) if you have just one child/ dependent in your family and \$2,100 (35% of \$6,000) if you have more.
 In addition, the full child and dependent care credit will only be allowed for families making less than \$15,000 a year in 2022 (instead of \$125,000 per year allowed in 2021).
 After that, the credit starts to phase-out.